SlyMike/Eachine-Tyro79-BF422-settings/README.md

 Notes:
 You must short the RX jumper next to the RX connector to either SBUS OR PPM, connect either outside pad to the middle pad with a blob of solder.
-Analog RSSI is not configured by default using the MaytekF411 custom defaults.
-This kit may come with a wrongly pinned VTX cable!
+Analog RSSI is not configured by default using the MATEKF411 custom defaults. (use this if connecting RSSI output from RX) This kit may come with a wrongly pinned VTX cable!
 Check connector against VTX silk screen.
 FC VTX connector has the following pinout: